Introducing.."DC's Dish"...You asked for it, you got it.

 That's why it's so cool to hear that hip hop star Kanye West and music retail chain Musicland have teamed up for The Free U. Giveaway, which seeks to give away $150,000.00 in scholarships to be used toward the cost of a four-year college education.

 "I'm excited to have this opportunity to partner with Musicland," West said.
-"We're not just giving away money; we're sponsoring someone's dream
+"We're not just giving away money; we're sponsoring someone's dreams."

 DC Livers, MochaCrush.com featured in VIBE Vixen magazine (BlackPressMagazine.com) Mocha Crush.com, the hot new urban professional relationship management company, is featured in the June 2006 issue of VIBE Vixen magazine along with founder and CEO (yours truly).